 - 1 cup milk

-- ½ cup + 2 Tbsp. sugar
+- ⅓ cup sugar

-- ½ cup shortening, softened to room temperature
+- ½ cup shortening -softened to room temperature

-- 3½ cup flour
+- 3 ½ cup flour

 - 3 egg yolks

-- ¼ Tbsp salt
+- ¼ tablespoon salt

-- ¼ cup butter, softened to room temperature- for brushing
+- ¼ cup butter - softened to room temperature- for brushing

-- ½ cup butter, softened to room temperature
+- ½ cup butter - softened to room temperature

 - ½ cup powdered sugar

-- 1 cup grated cheese (Kraft cheese)
+- 1 cup Kraft cheese or other grated cheese

 - In a mixing bowl, mix together milk, shortening, sugar and salt.

-- Add half of the flour and the bloomed yeast and mix for 3-5 minutes at medium speed until paste-like consistency is achieved.
+- Add half of the flour and the bloomed yeast and mix for 3-5 minutes at medium speed until a paste-like consistency is achieved.

 - Add the egg yolks and the rest of flour and mix for another 3 minutes.
-Add more flour if mixture is too liquid or too sticky but not too much.The dough is supposed to be sticky.
+Add more flour if the mixture is too liquid or too sticky but not too much.The dough is supposed to be sticky.